 Marinade: In a large bowl, mix together the marinade, add the tempeh and let set for at least 15 minutes, up to 4 hours in the refrigerator, turning every so often.
 Reserve marinade for later.

 Cook Tempeh: Heat oil in a large skillet or wok over medium heat.
 Spoon in the tempeh, reserving most of the glaze in the bowl (set aside for later).
 Saute for 6 – 8 minutes, turning on each side until browned.

 Add veggies: Add the cabbage and carrots to the tempeh, cook for about 3 minutes, add scallions, a spoonful of marinade and cook another 2 minutes or until desired firmness (I like mine al dente).
-Just before done, add the tempeh and most of the scallions, mix well.
+Add a tad more marinade as needed, reserve the rest to spoon over serving bowls.

-Serve: Serve stir fry with cooked grain of choice, like quinoa, brown or white rice.
-This Cilantro Lime Rice would be great!
+Serve: In individual bowls, add 1/3 of the stir fry with a 1/2 or so of grain of choice – White or brown rice, quinoa or soba noodles would all be great.
+This Cilantro Lime Rice would be especially delicious!
 Top with any remaining sauce, sesame seeds and few extra scallions and cilantro.